Council Library Talks

 Choosing a family tree program

 Are you ready to build your family tree but can't work out which program to use?
-Come along and see examples of the free and paid programs you can use.
+See examples of what various available free and paid programs you can use.
 Presented by an experienced researcher from the Genealogical Society of Queensland Inc.

 Queensland family history online

 The development and spread of the internet has provided wonderful sites through which to research your family history.
 This presentation will highlight some of the sites that are available to those with family in Queensland.

 How did they get here?
 Immigration in Australia from 1788

 Migrating to a new country was one of the most dramatic life changes anyone undertook and it certainly affected the lives of their descendants.
 Investigating their journey is a key part of your family history research.